CoinRemitter/prestashop/README.md

-CoinRemitter plugin for Prestashop
+CoinRemitter Plugin For Prestashop
 ===

-Coinremitter is [crypto payments](http://coinremitter.com) service for Prestashop.
-Accept Bitcoin, Tron, Binance (BEP20), BitcoinCash, Ethereum, Litecoin, Dogecoin, Tether, Dash, Monero etc.
+Coinremitter is a [crypto payment processor](http://coinremitter.com).
+Accept Bitcoin, Bitcoin Cash, Litecoin, Dogecoin, Dash, Tron, Binance ,Tether USD ERC20,Tether USD TRC20 etc.View all supported currency [here](http://coinremitter.com/supported-currencies).

-**What Is Crypto Payment Processor?**
+**What Is Crypto Payment Gateway?**

-Crypto Payment Processor acts as a bridge between the merchant’s website and the cryptocurrency network, allowing the merchant to receive payments in the form of cryptocurrency.

-Requirements
+There are ample of Crypto Coins available on crypto payment gateways.
+You can pick one of them and create a wallet of that coins and purchase things from individual’s websites who are accepting payment in crypto coins though.
+Regardless, All these websites have their own API in order to accept payment from buyers.

+Apart from centralized currencies this option creates a traffic for sellers who are willing to do payments in crypto coins.
+In contrast, doing a payment in crypto coins offer buyers a great market  reputation and has left a foremost impact on sellers and it will also benefit to buyers & sellers if they choose **Coinremitter: Crypto Payment Gateway** as their payment method in doing a business in crypto coins.

+Prerequisites
 ---
 * For the integration process with coinremitter, users must need to have Prestashop version 1.7+
 * If you don't have a Coinremitter account then please consider making it one.
 [Create Account ](https://coinremitter.com/signup)

-Plugin Installation Guide:
+Installation Of Plugin:
 ---
->PATH: SIdebar > Modules > Module manager > Upload a module > Select File
+>PATH: Sidebar > Modules > Module manager > Upload a module > Select File

 1. Download the zip file from this github repo extract it.
 2. Then open the extracted folder and find a folder named prestashop-master.
 Then rename it to **coinremitter** and compress it.